JMaiGC/alpaca-7b-truss/README.md

 ## Deploying Alpaca-7B

+_As of today, Baseten requires a Plan subscription to get GPU resources for your model.
+This won't be the case soon but for now, feel free to dm [@aqaderb](https://twitter.com/aqaderb) or [@aaronrelph](https://twitter.com/aaronrelph) on Twitter if you want Llama __now__ and we'll set you up with some GPU compute_

 To deploy the Alpaca-7B Truss, you'll need to follow these steps:

 1. __Prerequisites__: Make sure you have a Baseten account and API key.
 You can sign up for a Baseten account [here](https://app.baseten.co/signup).